Perfect Kiva Pastel on paper by Akiko Hirano

 She climbs down the ladder into a pitch-black chamber.
 After her eyes have adjusted to the darkness, she sees that she is standing on the dirt floor of a circular room with walls dug out from solid sandstone and a roof of wood and mud.
 A wide platform dug into the south wall was probably for ceremonial paraphernalia, now long turned into a packrat midden.
 A narrow shelf encircles the entire room at chest level.
 A ventilation shaft at ground level is clogged with dirt and debris, the air in the room is still and stale.

 As she studies the roof, marveling at how pristine it has remained over the centuries, she is blinded by a sudden blast of sunlight.
 A blade of light shoots through the opening and cuts across the room, drawing her eyes to the far wall.
-Only then she notices the niche, a dark rectangular hole no bigger than her palm.
+Only then she notices the niche, a dark rectangular hole not much bigger than her palm.
 Still blinded by the light, she cannot see how deep the hole is nor what it holds.
 Gathering enough nerve, she reaches inside, feeling around, and pulls out a handful of dried up Anasazi corncobs.
-At that moment, she thinks she hears a deep chant, faint like a distant rumble.
+At that moment, she thinks she hears a faint chant, deep like a distant rumble.
 Then silence.
 She puts the corncobs back where they belong.

 By the time she emerges from the kiva, the sky has clouded over.
 She smells rain.